HIPAA Enabled Accounts:

 - Secure Socket Layer ("SSL") encryption on HIPAA Enabled Account(s) must remain enabled at all times.
 HIPAA Enabled Accounts which utilize a domain other than zendesk.com must establish and maintain hosted SSL.

-- Agent access must be restricted to specific IP addresses under the control of Subscriber unless Subscriber enables multi-factor authentication for agents as described above in requirements 1.a or 1.b (either natively within the Service, or within the Subscriber’s environment as coupled with Enterprise SSO).
+- Where possible to do so, agent access should be restricted to specific IP addresses under the control of Subscriber unless Subscriber enables multi-factor authentication for agents as described above in requirements 1.a or 1.b (either natively within the Service, or within the Subscriber’s environment as coupled with Enterprise SSO).
 For the avoidance of doubt, “Agent access” shall denote the access granted to a human agent accessing Service Data via the User Interface ("UI").

 -